Ashtanga Vinyasa Yoga: Poses, Asana, Benefits – A Complete Guide

 - The Intermediate series: Nadi Shodhana (the nerve purifier)

-- The Advanced series: Sthira bhaga (centering of strength)
+- The Advanced series: Sthira bhaga (centring of strength)

 There are core concepts for Ashtanga vinyasa yoga practice, encompassing the three levels of purification: the body, nervous system, and mind.
 They are supposed to be performed in conjunction with each other.
 The second (Intermediate) series is called Nadi Shodhana, which means nervous system purification.
 It strengthens and cleanses the nervous system and certain energy channels.
 The series follows the same progression of sun salutation, standing sequence, sitting sequence, and inversions, adding back-bending asana and advanced yoga postures.
 The advanced series has four variations.
 From Advanced Series A to Advanced B, Advanced C, and Advanced D. The rigorous practice of Ashtanga Vinyasa requires knowledge of many years to reach the advanced stage.